Why New Life Church is Age Integrated, Not Just Family Integrated

 What college student would not need to feel the sense of family when they are away from their own, maybe for the first time?
 College-aged students constantly surrounded by their own age group are like Solomon’s son who after inheriting the throne of Israel dismissed the older, wiser counselors and appointed his peers to those positions.
 Soon after, his kingdom was torn in two because of the foolish, immature counsel of his friends.
-These young adults coming to our church need older, wiser counselors.
+These young adults need older, wiser counselors.
 They need surrogate parents and grandparents and siblings to come along side of them while they are away from their own families.
 What college student would not like to know that someone is always there for them?

 What single adult would not appreciate the feeling of brotherhood or sisterhood in a family of like-minded believers?
 What single would not appreciate a kind word about how blessed they are to have been given the gift of singleness (even if for just a time) instead of feeling like they are second-class members or always being set-up with some other single?

-What widow or widower would not feel loved and accepted when asked to join in on events and know that a seat was saved for them?
+What widow or widower would not feel loved and accepted when asked to participate in events and know that a seat was saved for them?
 Age integrated worship leads to our singles and widowed members being able to join and sit anywhere and feel like they are an integral part of the church.

 What does church look like when everyone, no matter what age or family status, is pouring themselves into everyone else?
 What does it look like when older saints are loving on teenagers and teenagers are carrying diaper bags for young mothers and young mothers are inviting college students home for lunch?
 What does it look like when the men of the church include the teenage guys in on their conversations?
 What does it look like when children are taught to respect and honor their elders and to be helpful when possible?
 What does church look like when every person, no matter what age, are both pouring themselves into others lives and also having others pouring into their lives?
 When we are age segregated that cannot happen.
 That is why age integration is so important because we need people of all ages in our lives for us to have the most potential to serve God.
 What would that look like?
 It may look almost heaven-like.